junder873/AbnormalReturns.jl/README.md

 ## Problem with Other Methods

 Calculating these returns over large datasets can be time consuming since there is one regression (and two slices of the data) for each firm event.
 The only method I am aware of to do this first merges the market data and firm data into one table then uses a group by to calculate the regressions.
 However, creating the initial table can be costly (if there are 100,000 events and 200 days in the estimation window, that table has 20 million rows).
-This package aims to solve this issue.
+This package aims to solve these issue.

 ## Pakcage Overview